 Anyone who enters the "restricted" area is considered a "Participant" and must sign a release and waiver form.
 This includes pit crew, racers, racing officials, family, friends, media, and any other person entering a restricted area.
 The restricted area is defined at each race site but does include the area immediately adjacent to the race course such as the launching area and where equipment is pitted.

-- Only the new APBA Release and Waiver forms are authorized for use at APBA sanctioned events.
+Changes for 2017 - Only the new APBA Release and Waiver forms are authorized for use at APBA sanctioned events.
 These forms are available at the race site.

 - Only original APBA Release and Waiver forms are to be used - black and white photocopies are not permitted.